After blockbuster split, Kevin Durant snubs James Harden in NBA All-Star Game draft

 James and Durant were appointed all-star captains after leading the Western Conference and Eastern Conference, respectively, in all-star votes.
-Per the rules of the draft, James received the first vote among the pool of starters as he was the overall leading vote-getter.
+Per the rules of the draft, James received the first vote among the pool of starters because he was the overall leading vote-getter.
 Durant then received the first pick among the pool of reserves for the draft, which was televised on TNT.

-Seeking to captain the winning team for the fifth straight year, James selected Giannis Antetokounmpo with the first overall pick.
+Seeking to captain the winning team for the fifth straight year, James selected Giannis Antetokounmpo with the first pick.
 He then filled out his lineup with Stephen Curry, DeMar DeRozan and Nikola Jokic.

-Durant, who will not be playing in Cleveland because of a knee sprain, selected Joel Embiid, Ja Morant, Jayson Tatum, Andrew Wiggins and Trae Young.
+Durant, who will not play in Cleveland because of a knee sprain, selected Joel Embiid, Ja Morant, Jayson Tatum, Andrew Wiggins and Trae Young.
 Tatum was initially selected as a reserve but was promoted to the starting pool because of Durant’s injury.

 The drama ramped up when it came time to pick the reserves, once it became clear that Durant was intent on not selecting Harden.
-Once the dust settled, Durant had selected Devin Booker, Karl-Anthony Towns, Zach LaVine, Dejounte Murray, LaMelo Ball and Rudy Gobert.
+Once the dust settled, Durant selected Devin Booker, Karl-Anthony Towns, Zach LaVine, Dejounte Murray, LaMelo Ball and Rudy Gobert.

 LeBron couldn't keep it together after KD picked Gobert over Harden 😅#NBAAllStar | @Nike pic.twitter.com/2wS1U8t7sE— NBA on TNT (@NBAonTNT) February 11, 2022